ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing/sanity/compile.rst

    The list of supported Python versions is dependent on the version of ``ansible-core`` that you are using.
    Make sure you consult the version of the documentation which matches your ``ansible-core`` version.

-Controller code, including plugins in Ansible Collections, must support the following Python versions:
+control node code, including plugins in Ansible Collections, must support the following Python versions:

 - 3.11
 - 3.10
 - 3.9

-Code which runs on targets (``modules`` and ``module_utils``) must support all controller supported Python versions, as well as the additional Python versions supported only on targets:
+Code which runs on targets (``modules`` and ``module_utils``) must support all control node supported Python versions, as well as the additional Python versions supported only on targets:

 - 3.8